marcodebus/raspberry-pi-webserver-install/readme.md

 CREATE USER 'root'@'localhost' IDENTIFIED BY '';
 GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' WITH GRANT OPTION;

-CREATE USER 'marco'@'localhost' IDENTIFIED BY 'mypassword';
+CREATE USER 'bryant'@'localhost' IDENTIFIED BY 'ServicePW1';
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'bryant'@'localhost' WITH GRANT OPTION;

 exit